martmichals/martmichals.github.io/_projects/reconnaissance_aircraft.md

 ## Onboard Electronics

-The devices onboard the aircraft were meant to serve three purposes:
+The sensors onboard the aircraft were meant to serve three purposes:
  * Monitor the aircraft orientation and position (telemetry)
    * GPS Sensor
    * Gyroscope